 Who would my letter of gratitude be addressed to?

 You didn’t think that I would ask you to do something, without first experiencing it for myself do you?
 NEVER!
 I have thought about this for a long time.
-Although there are two, maybe three people that img_3911have had the greatest impact on me, my number one person, is my biggest fan, my mother.
+Although there are two, maybe three people that have had the greatest impact on me, my number one person, is my biggest fan, my mother.
 She has taught me how to love unconditionally, and how to have the biggest, most genuine heart there is.
 (Sorry mom, get your kleenex out!)
 She would do anything for anyone she cares about.
 Without even thinking, if I needed something, she would drop what she was doing and come to my rescue.

 When I was first injured, she was right by my side every step of the way.
 She was my support system, my biggest advocate, and, at the beginning of my new adventure at home, my nurse.
 She put her life to the side to help me get mine back.
 Words cannot express the gratitude and appreciation that I have for her.
 I feel like I am constantly telling her thank you, but I do not think I can say it enough.
 I really would not be who I am, or where I am today if it was not for her.
 If I turn out to be half the mother she is to my kids (someday when I am fortunate enough to have one or two) then I will call that a success.